jwmrf/cover-image-crawler/README.md

-Get the url of main image of page's using scraping in each img tag on the site and return the laggest image found.
+Get the url of main image of page's using scraping in each IMG tag on the site and return the larggest width image found.

+Usually it takes 1 second to return the result, if not found the return will be empty.

 ## Installation